SejalJain176/myAngularProject/README.md

 # MyProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This is The basic site for  searching Products with a basic home page and Product Details Page

 ## Development server